 Platinum Equity backed the corporate carve-out of European Vacation Rentals (James Villa, Hoeseasons, cottages.com) from the Wyndham Corporation in 2018.
 Within months, the group had moved to add Mulberry Cottages, a luxury rental agent, to its stable of brands.

 How Am I Supposed To Live Without You

 On The Beach (OTB) are no strangers to growth through M&A having acquired rival Online Travel Agent, Sunshine.co.uk in early 2017.
-When they acquired Classic Collection, a more traditional luxury tour operator in mid 2018, eyebrows were raised and caps doffed in equal measure.
-It is certainly a bold move, and it gives OTB access to higher margin product as well as a high street distribution network.
+When they acquired Classic Collection, a more traditional luxury tour operator in mid-2018, eyebrows were raised and caps doffed in equal measure.
+It is certainly a bold move, and it gives OTB access to the higher-margin product as well as a high street distribution network.